-If the curve progresses beyond 40-50 degrees, the doctors may suggest surgery.
-The most common type of surgery to address this condition is called spinal fusion, which involves inserting rods and screws into the vertebrae to prevent the spinal curvature from growing further.
+If the curve grows beyond 40-50 degrees, the doctors may suggest surgery.
+The most common type of surgery to address this condition is spinal fusion, which involves inserting rods and screws into the vertebrae to prevent the spinal curvature from growing further.